13 things you may do or discover at Loch Eil

 Loch Eil is the site of a famous Scottish battleground.
 In 1654, Sir Ewen Cameron of Lochiel bit the throat of an English officer during a heated struggle!

 5. Have a real winter adventure

-Follow in lots of schools’ footsteps and visit in the winter months.
-Even during the winter you can still experience plenty of blue sky days, a perfect backdrop for dramatic winter walking in the Highlands.
+We still get plenty of blue sky days in winter, a perfect backdrop for dramatic winter walking in the Highlands.